-Every candidate is also required to furnish the JS Gericke Library with one copy in PDF format electronically.
-During this submission process, the supervisor shall be given the option of holding the dissertation back from being released on the open web page for a period of no longer than six months in order to provide an opportunity for publication.
-Full particulars regarding the PDF format, as well as the process to be followed, are provided on the web page at http://library.sun.ac.za/English/howdoi/Pages/Submit-mythesis-online.aspx.
+Every candidate is also required to furnish SUNScholar (http:scholar.sun.ac.za) with one copy in PDF format electronically.
+During this submission process, the supervisor shall be given the option of holding the dissertation back from being released on the open website for a period of no longer than six months in order to provide an opportunity for publication.
+Full particulars regarding the PDF format, as well as the process to be followed, are provided on the website at http://library.sun.ac.za/.